MarioGibney/bitcoin-security-research/Bitcoin's Two Private Goods.md

-<h1 align="center">Bitcoin’s Two Private Goods</h1>
+<h1 align="center">Bitcoin’s Two Economic Goods</h1>
 <h4 align="center">Mario Gibney</h5>

+Originally published June 2022.

 ## Introduction

-Bitcoin is often thought of as a network with a single good - units of the currency itself.
+Bitcoin is often thought of as a network with a single economic good - the currency itself.

-The better framework is that there are two [private goods](https://www.investopedia.com/terms/p/private-good.asp) produced by the bitcoin network, the second being blockspace.
+The better framework is that there are two [economic goods](https://www.economicshelp.org/blog/11226/concepts/economic-goods-definition-and-examples/) produced by the bitcoin network, the second being blockspace.
 These two goods are the source of virtually all economic value that the bitcoin network provides.

 I am not the first to use this framework[^sztorc], but it is an important enough insight that it warrants a dedicated effort to drive the point home, which is the purpose of this essay.